bemanproject/task/docs/issues.md

 One statement from the planary was that `task` is the obvious name for a coroutine task and we should get it right.
 There are certainly improvements which can be applied.
-Although I'm not aware of anything concrete beyond the raised issues there is certainly potential improvements.
+Although I'm not aware of anything concrete beyond the raised issues there is certainly potential for improvements.
 If the primary concern is that there may be better task interfaces in the future and a better `task` should get the name `task`, it seems reasonable to rename the component.
 The original name used for the component was `lazy` and feedback from Hagenberg was to rename it `task`.

-For a different name, my proposal would be something like `task26` and to similarly name future revisions with a version number.
+For a different name, the proposal would be something like `task26` and to similarly name future revisions with a version number.
 This way the name `task` would be reserved until the design stablizes.
 This direction would allow making a coroutine task available now without concerns about using the good name for a version which is inferior to a future design.
+If the component should be renamed it is up to LEWG to acutally pick a name.

 It is also worth pointing out that it is possible to have more than one coroutine task component.
-Due to the design of coroutines and sender/receiver they can interoperate.
+Due to the design of coroutines and sender/receiver different coroutine tasks can interoperate.

 # The Concerns